Getting Creative with Pots and Planters

 6. Offices: Why have your customers, clients, or patients walk into an empty space?
 Add some personality and enliven the area with planters to make the space more inviting and welcoming.

-Getting Creative with Planters
+Getting Creative with Pots and Planters

 Don’t look at planters as a container.
 Instead, look at them like a blank canvas where you can create living art.
-There are many ways you can bring visual interest to a space using planters.
+There are many ways you can bring visual interest to a space using pots and planters.

 Here are some ideas: